 Where dogs come in together as a pair, we will ensure that they stay together and are not split.
 The person adopting the dogs will need to sign to the fact that if one of the dogs proves to be unsuitable for its new home, they must both be returned to us together.

 Anyone chosen by Westie ReHoming to adopt one of our rescued Westies, does so on the clear understanding that should they become unable to care for the Westie at any stage, we must be informed as soon as possible and allowed to make the final decision concerning the dog’s future.

 As a registered charity we require an adoption donation to help towards the cost of running Westie ReHoming.

-For those who are leaving dogs with us we ask that you inform us immediately if you make other arrangements for the dog(s) you were giving into our care, or if adopting that you tell us immediately if you have obtained a dog from another source.
-Westie ReHoming relies on the hard work of its volunteers all over the country and we do not wish to waste anyone's time and efforts through a simple lack of communication.
+For those who are relinquishing dogs we ask that you inform us if you make other arrangements for the dog(s) you were giving into our care, or if adopting that you tell us if you have obtained a dog from another source.
+Westie ReHoming relies on the hard work of its volunteers all over the country and we do not wish to waste anyone’s time and efforts through a simple lack of communication.

 We are very proud that John and Gillie have been our patrons and most ardent supporters since 2007 never missing an opportunity to promote Westie ReHoming.
 John was an original member of a band with many names including ‘Traffic Jam’ but the group eventually settled on a name and became none other than the legends of Rock ‘Status Quo’, with John playing on drums with the group from 1962 – 1981.